Back to knowledge

 Module 4 - Core session: Levers of change: Technical solutions, social innovation and multi-actor collaborations

-Module 4 core session: How might we leverage technical solutions, citizens-led solutions and partnerships with the private, civic and academic sector to reduce emissions?
+Module 4 core session: How might we leverage technical solutions, citizens-led solutions and partnerships with the private, civic and academic sectors to reduce emissions?

 When: 28 October 2025 | 9:15 - 11:00 CET